qoonmax/stripe-ios-widget/README.md

 - Create new script in Scriptable app and paste code from [smallWidger.js](/src/smallWidget.js)

+- Edit RESTRICTED_KEY to insert your key.

+Attention: It is not recommended to use Stripe secret keys.

+Instead, it is better to use Restricted keys.
+Create a new Restricted key in the Stripe dashboard, with read-only permissions for balance, customers, and charges.

-- Add new widget to your home screen
+- Add a new widget to your home screen